Interested in knowing how to use AI to improve quality control?

 - Hit Factor – Machine Learning Image Recognition App

 Artificial intelligence is everywhere.
-Futurologists, scientists, entrepreneurs, editors of popular scientific journals, ordinary citizens, scientists and the public all talk about it.
+Futurologists, scientists, entrepreneurs, editors of popular scientific journals, ordinary citizens, scientists, and the public, all talk about it.

-In this blog post, aimed at developers, CTOs and business leaders, we look at information systems, how can be used in a planning and production context and how developments in artificial intelligence have led onto a 4th Industrial revolution.
+In this blog post, aimed at developers, CTOs, and business leaders, we look at information systems, how AI can be used in a planning and production context, and how developments in AI technology have led to a 4th Industrial revolution.

 - Information Systems, Planning and Resource Management